Conditional Distribution Learning for Graph Classification: Introduction

 \section{Introduction}

 Graph-structured data typically represent non-Euclidean data structures, which are often visualized as graphs with labels \cite{Kazemi2020RL}.
 The analysis of such data has attracted considerable attention in various applications, e.g., social network recommendation \cite{Fan2022GNNF}, molecule classification \cite{Wang2022MCL}, and traffic flow analysis \cite{Li2021STFG}.
-In graph classification tasks, graph-structured data typically consists of multiple graphs, each with its own independent topology.
+In graph classification tasks, graph-structured data consists of multiple graphs, each with its own independent topology.
 In practice, obtaining large-scale labelled annotations for graph-structured data is often prohibitively costly or even impossible.
 Semisupervised graph classification aims to predict the labels of graphs via a small number of labeled graphs and many unlabeled graphs.

-Numerous graph neural networks (GNNs) have been proposed for the analysis of graph-structured data, e.g., the graph convolutional network (GCN) \cite{Kipf2017GCN}, graph attention network (GAT) \cite{Veli2018GAT}, graph sampling and aggregation (GraphSAGE) \cite{Hamilton2017SAGE} and their variants.
+Numerous graph neural networks (GNNs) have been proposed for the analysis of graph-structured data, e.g., the graph convolutional network (GCN) \cite{Kipf2017GCN}, graph attention network (GAT) \cite{Veli2018GAT} and their variants.
 Through the message-passing mechanism, GNNs aggregate semantic information from neighboring nodes in the graph topology to central nodes.
 In graph classification tasks, GNNs aims to transform individual graphs into corresponding low-dimensional vector representations at the graph level \cite{Yue2022SSGC}.
 Consequently, GNNs are capable of integrating graph-structured data into comprehensive graph representations, preserving the intrinsic structure of graph-structured data \cite{Vignac2020GNN}.
+Furthermore, data augmentation for graph-structured data has been extensively investigated to enhance the generalizability of GNN models.